adamchainz/pelican_novapost/content/git-history-matters.rst

 Of course, definition of "recent" depends on your workflow:

-* commits in a "feature" branch may be useful until the branch is merged in "master" branch.
+* commits in a topic branch may be useful until the branch is merged in main branch.

-* commits in "feature" branch may be useful until the next release, because tickets can be reopened before release.
+* commits in topic branch may be useful until the next release, because tickets can be reopened before release.

-* after a release, granularity in feature branches usually have less value.
+* after a release, granularity in feature branches usually has less value.
+But is it an issue?

 With this idea in mind, I would be suspicious about ``rebase`` and ``squash``, because they rewrite history.
 But let's consider more points...